Everything We Know About Kevin Hart's Feud With Mike Epps

 Getty Images

-After years of social media warfare, the two comedians are revisiting their longtime feud.
+After years of social media warfare, the two comedians revisited their longtime feud via Instagram this week.

 On June 29, Epps shared a photo of him posing alongside Eddie Murphy on Instagram.
 A social media user commented on the photo, writing "Eddie Murphy [is] funnier than Kevin Hart still."
 Taking a jab at Hart, Epps replied, "sh-t everybody is."
 That's when Hart clapped back.